jzry/seniordesign/Python/README.md

 Install the main dependencies with the following command in a terminal:

-`pip install opencv-python numpy matplotlib`
+`pip install opencv-python numpy matplotlib termcolor`

 [Install PyTorch](https://pytorch.org/get-started/locally/) using the command from their website.
 From the options on the linked page,